 Machine learning algorithms work by processing input data, identifying patterns within that data, and then using those patterns to make predictions or decisions on new, unseen data.
 This process typically involves several stages: data preprocessing, model training, and model evaluation.

 During training, the algorithm adjusts its internal parameters to minimize errors or maximize rewards based on the data it’s given.
 The ‘learning’ happens as these parameters are fine-tuned.
 For instance, a spam filter algorithm learns to distinguish between spam and legitimate emails by analyzing thousands of examples of both.
+As of April 2026, the sophistication of these training processes has increased dramatically, allowing for more nuanced pattern recognition.

 Featured Snippet Answer: Machine learning algorithms are sets of rules and statistical methods that enable computer systems to learn from data and make predictions or decisions without explicit programming.
 They identify patterns in data, adjust internal parameters to minimize errors or maximize outcomes, and improve performance as they encounter more information, powering AI applications like recommendation engines and fraud detection.